mimeeqsoftware/docs/docs/embeds-utils.md

 :::caution

 This method works only for regular products.
 In case of modular Short Code is returned as part of _mimeeq-add-to-cart_ event.
+Since version 6.7.0 short code is returned in `mimeeq-add-to-cart` for all products.
+It's preferable to use that value instead of calling this method.

 :::